-Gary S. Freed is Managing Partner of Freed Grant LLC.
-For more than 37 years he has resolved business-related disputes and has been actively involved in the Atlanta and Georgia legal community.
+Gary is Managing Partner of Freed Grant LLC.
+For more than 40 years he has resolved business-related disputes and has been actively involved in the Atlanta and Georgia legal communities.
+He is listed in the 2023 Best Lawyers in America® for his practice in Financial Services Regulation Law.

-Gary is a trained mediator.
-He was a member of the State Bar of Georgia Board of Governors, and of the Bench and Bar, Access to Justice and Professionalism Committees.
+Gary believes strongly in giving back to his profession and community.
+He has been a member of the State Bar of Georgia Board of Governors, and of the Access to Justice and Professionalism Committees.
 He has actively served the DeKalb Bar Association (President, Treasurer, Board, CLE Chair, Law Day Chair, Judicial Liaison Chair, founder Annual Bench & Bar Dinner).
-He also has been a member of the Atlanta Bar Association; American Bar Association; Federal Bar Association; Georgia Defense Lawyers Association; Georgia Asian Pacific American Bar Association; Lawyers Club of Atlanta; Emory Lamar Inn of Court; DeKalb Lawyers Association; Georgia Association of Black Women Attorneys: DeKalb Chamber of Commerce; Leadership DeKalb: Lawyers Foundation of Georgia – Fellow; Atlanta Bar Association Foundation – Fellow; National Association of Chinese Americans; Old Warhorse Club: American Jewish Committee, ATL Board; and Drew University Alumni Board.
+He also has been a member of the Atlanta Bar Association; American Bar Association; Federal Bar Association; Georgia Defense Lawyers Association; Georgia Asian Pacific American Bar Association; Lawyers Club of Atlanta; Emory Lamar Inn of Court; DeKalb Lawyers Association; Georgia Association of Black Women Attorneys; DeKalb Chamber of Commerce; Leadership DeKalb; Lawyers Foundation of Georgia – Fellow; Atlanta Bar Association Foundation – Fellow; National Association of Chinese Americans; Old Warhorse Club; American Jewish Committee, ATL Board; and Drew University Alumni Board.

-In the community, Gary has served on the board or as an officer in several condominium and homeowners associations, including Druid Hills, Briarwood Hills, Lions Gate and Spence’s Field He has been active in the Atlanta Jewish Film Festival; The Temple, Finance Committee; and has been chair or co-chair of several political and judicial campaigns.
-Gary coached soccer and baseball and actively played softball in several leagues for over 36 years
+In the community, Gary has served on the board or as an officer in several homeowners’ associations, including Druid Hills, Briarwood Hills, Lions Gate and Spence’s Field.
+Gary has been active in the Atlanta Jewish Film Festival; The Temple, Finance Committee; and has been chair or co-chair of several political and judicial campaigns.
+Gary coached soccer and baseball and actively played softball in several leagues for over 36 years.

 Drew University B.A.
 1981; Emory University School of Law J.D.
 1981.